CiscoSecurity/amp-04-process-name-to-network-connections/README.md

 ### Usage
 This script reads the API credentials from an api.cfg file, client_id and api_key must be entered there prior to running the script.

-To use this script you provide a SHA256 as a command line paramter:
+To use this script you provide a process name as a command line paramter:
 ```
 python process_name_to_network_connections.py powershell.exe
 ```